Skip to the main content.

 “When people have addictions or mental health problems, we cannot make the decision for the person.
 It doesn’t work.
 The person has to make the decision.
 They have to decide they are going to change, but when you enable them, you are hindering that decision.
 You are delaying it – maybe forever.
 So, it is important for us not to enable, to allow these people to make a decision that could change the rest of their lives.”

 2L7A4000Now, “enable” is an emotionally charged word.
 Plenty of people will be triggered by it, but it’s important to keep listening.
-While Sheldon disagrees strongly with what is currently being done, his disagreement stems from its lack of effectiveness, the fact that he believes people are actually being hurt more than they are being helped.
+While Sheldon disagrees strongly with what is currently being done, his disagreement stems from its lack of effectiveness.
+He believes people are actually being hurt more than they are being helped.
 It’s not that he doesn’t want to do anything.

 “The worst scenario is to do ‘tough love’ and then not be there for them.
 That is the worst thing we could do.
 My belief is, don’t enable, but the moment they make that choice, we have to have services and we have to have open arms.
 We have to be there to take them in and go, ‘YES.’
 Help them make the tough decision and then be there with open arms.”